The Extroverted Side of Every Myers-Briggs® Personality Type

 The INTP – Extraverted Intuition and Extraverted Feeling

 You have the same extraverted functions as the ENTP, but they’re going to be more muted because of your introverted nature.
-With Extraverted Intuition in the auxiliary position, you consider yourself a theorist and explorer of ideas and possibilities.
-You enjoy exploring and debating intellectual possibilities with people.
+With Extraverted Intuition in the auxiliary position, you consider yourself an explorer of ideas and possibilities.
+You enjoy talking about and debating intellectual concepts and theories with people.
 You become outspoken and enthusiastic when you get a chance to play devil’s advocate to a position you feel hasn’t been thoroughly researched or considered.
 You can easily generate a dozen alternatives or possibilities in situations where others might feel stuck or paralyzed.

 The ENFJ – Extraverted Feeling and Extraverted Sensation